MewPurPur/GodSVG/README.md

 Note that if you're on MacOS, you need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) if you haven't yet.
 I don't have the time or money to deal with Apple's gatekeeping.

-Link to the web build: https://mewpurpur.github.io/GodSVG/web-build
+Link to the web build: https://mewpurpur.github.io/GodSVG/web-build (Currently experimental)

 ## Community and contributing